pablomartinfranco/sts-ng-app/README.md

 ## Build & Run for Windows 10

-This has only been tested for Open-Jdk 11
+Has only been tested for Open-Jdk 11

 Set JAVA_HOME with Jdk excutable and add jdk directory to PATH variable